dsl-platform/DSL-OCD/test/README.md

 running at localhost:5432 (the username is 'ocduser', and the password 'ocdpassword').

-The compile_all.sh script enters every single test project, tries to create the database, and to compile and download the DSLs, libs, etc.

-The deploy_all.sh script deploys the revenj instances.

-You can compile and deploy individual test projects using the scripts inside the project directories, for instance:
+Now You can compile and deploy individual test projects using the scripts inside the project directories, for instance:

     cd primary-single-Boolean/
 	bash create_database.sh